Two dancers withdraw from Kerala temple festival after it bars ‘non-Hindu’ Bharatanatyam artist

 What happened with Mansiya?

-Mansiya, a PhD research scholar in Bharatanatyam at Kerala Kalamandalam, had said that the temple office-bearer had asked whether she converted to Hinduism after her marriage to violinist and artist Shyam Kalyan.
+Mansiya VP, a PhD research scholar in Bharatanatyam at Kerala Kalamandalam, had said that the temple office-bearer had asked whether she converted to Hinduism after her marriage to violinist and artist Shyam Kalyan.
 “I have no religion, where should I go?” she had asked in her Facebook post.

 She added that she was unperturbed by this experience as it is not the first time it has happened to her.
 The Guravayoor Temple in the state had also once refused to host her performance, she alleged.